utap2/utap2/docs/rst/installation.rst

-Paste the code in the Google shell console and click "ENTER"
+Paste the code in the Google shell console and click "ENTER".

 .. image:: ../figures/paste_code.PNG